AOT-Technologies/forms-flow-ai/forms-flow-bpm/starter-examples/listeners/formconnector-readme.md

 ### How it Works

 This component relies on listed parameters.
-a. formName (Extension Property) : Should be the form name from formio.
-Mandatory = Yes
+* formName (Extension Property) : Should be the form name from formio. `Mandatory = Yes`
-b. copyDataIndicator (Listener field of type expression).
-Setting this value to "Y" will propagate all matching field values from existing formUrl to new form.
-Optional [Default Value = N]
+* copyDataIndicator (Listener field of type expression).
+Possible Values: Y or N. Setting this value to "Y" will propagate all matching field values from existing formUrl to new form.
-c. fields (Listener field of type expression).
+* fields (Listener field of type expression).
 Takes in cam variables as array.
 For example. ["pid","applicationId","task_id"].
-It would populate data from cam variables to form.
-Mandatory = Yes
+It would populate data from cam variables to form. `Mandatory = Yes`
 Note: pid is process instance id, task_id is task Id and applicationId is applicationId.
 It is important for forms associated with task to know about these.
 ### How to Use

-Below snapshot shows how to configure the **FormConnectorListener** to an task.
+Below snapshot shows how to configure the **FormConnectorListener** to a task.

 ##### FormConnectorListener being configured on create of task; with fields configured to populate task details into form' metadata fields.